DamiaV/ImagesLibrary/README.md

-# Image Library
+# Bildumilo

-**Image Library** lets you manage images and videos by associating tags to them.
+**Bildumilo** lets you manage images and videos by associating tags to them.
 This is a full re-implementation of my [Python-based application](https://github.com/DamiaV/ImageDatabase).

 Main features: